-What Can a Handyman Do in Eau Claire, Wisconsin?
+What Can a Handyman Do Without a License in Eau Claire, Wisconsin?

 In Wisconsin (including Eau Claire), there is no single statewide “general contractor license” for typical handyman/home-improvement work, but many construction activities are regulated through (1) state credentialing for specific trades (electrical/plumbing/HVAC, etc.), (2) building permits and inspections enforced locally, and (3) state registration for certain contractor activities like asbestos.
 A common misconception is that a “handyman exemption” lets you do small jobs without trade licensing—Wisconsin generally does not use a broad dollar-threshold exemption that allows unlicensed electrical/plumbing/HVAC work; permits and credential rules still apply regardless of job size.